fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

 ### Thursday (Apr 18)
-- No readings: Instead, complete your digital history website critique (or at least a solid draft)
+- No readings: Instead, complete your [data interface critique](data-interface-critique) (or at least a solid draft)
 - IN CLASS: UNM Spatial History and NM History progress reports and discussion